busstoptaktik/geodesy/ruminations/010-rumination.md

 - [Rumination 007](https://github.com/busstoptaktik/geodesy/blob/main/ruminations/007-rumination.md): Operator parameter introspection
 - [Rumination 008](https://github.com/busstoptaktik/geodesy/blob/main/ruminations/008-rumination.md): Geodesy from a PROJ perspective
 - [Rumination 009](https://github.com/busstoptaktik/geodesy/blob/main/ruminations/009-rumination.md): Teach yourself Geodesy in less than 900 seconds (of arc)

+## Endnotes

+**In the light of that world view,** when the apparent center of mass, related to the ED50 datum differs by approximately 200 m from that of WGS84, then it's because the Wise Fathers of ED50 had figured *"wouldn't it be nice with a coordinate system somewhat offset from the earth's centre-of-mass?".*

+So they equipped an expedition, and went underground to locate the earth's centre-of-mass.
+Once found, they surveyed an exactly defined differential distance from there, drove a stake into the earth's inner core at exactly that position, and declared with celebration: **"From here, we will survey our continent".**

+problemet med kommunikation når standarden ikke svarer til geodæsien, og kommunikationen bliver stedse vigtigere når nøjagtighedskravene bliver større

+De praktiske ændringer i implementeringer vil være minimale, men kommunikationen med slutbrugere vil være simplere